Vacuum tube battery: Categories

 The "B" battery is used to provide the plate voltage.
-It is sometimes colloquially referred to as a "dry battery" (although there is no reason why a "wet" battery of suitable voltage could not be utilised for the purpose).
+It is sometimes colloquially referred to as a "dry battery" (although there is no reason why a "wet" battery of suitable voltage could not be utilized for the purpose).
 The filament is primarily a heat source and therefore the "A" battery supplies significant current and rapidly discharges.
 The "B" battery experiences comparatively little current draw and retains its stored capacity far longer than an "A" battery.
 Early "B" batteries used with bright emitter tubes were 120 volts, but these quickly became obsolete as they were replaced with examples having voltages of typically 45 volts, 67 1/2 volts, or 90 volts as more efficient tubes became available.
 Some examples have taps every 22 1/2 volts.
+The last B batteries sold were 22 1/2 volts and similar in size to a PP3 9-volt battery.
 Even when the plate voltage rail is fed by a power supply rather than a battery, it is generally referred to as the "B+" line in American schematics.
 Because plate voltages can be as high as 300 V DC, multiple "B" batteries may be connected together in series to additively provide the required operating voltages.
 The much higher available voltage of "B" batteries means that they must be handled more carefully than other battery types due to their ability to shock or burn the person handling them.
 In Britain and in some other countries, the "B" battery is known as the "HT" (high tension) battery.

 The "C" battery is used to provide bias to the control grid.
 Until the early 1930s this was common practice in valve (tube) radio sets but was largely superseded by grid leak resistors or voltage divider biasing.
 Because the tube grids draw no current, the "C" battery provides the bias voltage with no current draw.
 The battery's life in the radio is essentially its shelf life.
 In more recent times, they were popular in schools and colleges as a convenient variable voltage source in science classes.
-EverReady were still manufacturing them in the 1970s.
+Eveready was still manufacturing them in the 1970s.
 The most popular battery is the 9-volt type with taps every 1 1/2 volts that accept banana plugs.
 A rare form of "C" battery is the bias cell, a button-size miniature battery designed to deliver a constant voltage with no current drain.
 These were briefly popular between 1936 and 1945 as the bias cell was less costly than a resistor/capacitor bias network.
 In Britain and in some other countries, the "C" battery is known as the "GB" (grid bias) battery.